sheriyy/Interesting-Animals/README.md

 # Interesting-Animals
-Fully responsive website build using Html, Css And BootStrap.
+Fully responsive website build using HTML, CSS And BootStrap.